nahume24/CMPG-323-Overview/README.md

 # **Branching**

 - For project 3 will create a new branch called development branch.Will have to push the progress to development branch not main branch.
+This will assist me in keeping all of my projects separate, as well as preventing my changes from conflicting and compromising data.

 # **The use of a .gitignore file within each project**

 When I commit a project to the GitHub repository, Git is instructed by the **gitignore** file which files to ignore.
 This means that the repository will correspond with the correct project.For example Project 1 repository will be committed to project one therefore it wont interfere with other project that it did not commit to.
+Project 2 and 3 the appsettings would have to be ignored since it contains

 # The storage of credentials and sensitive information